 Spontaneous healing of Articular Cartilage (Sharc)

-John Garcia, Sally Roberts, Bernhard Tins, Paul Jermin, Peter Gallacher, Oksana Kehoe, Karina Wright, Caroline Stewart, Jan Herman Kuiper
+Helen McCarthy, John Garcia, Sally Roberts, Bernhard Tins, Paul Jermin, Peter Gallacher, Oksana Kehoe, Karina Wright, Caroline Stewart, Jan Herman Kuiper

 Funded by Medical Research Council (MRC)

-For instance, collagens are very important molecules in cartilage, and we found that their organisation was different in the naturally repaired cartilage compared to normal.
-This information is useful to us in that it may help to understand how we can improve ways of encouraging better repair tissue to form.
+What we found showed that although the damaged cartilage did repair itself, it did not return to its normal structure, at least not in one year.
+For instance, collagens (especially type II) and proteoglycans are very important molecules in cartilage, and we found that their organisation was different in the naturally repaired cartilage compared to normal.
+This information may help to understand how we can encourage better repair tissue to form.